 This module is structured around theoretical foundations, empirical evidence and practical cases.
 It features an overview of theoretical building blocks necessary to understand digital transformations (including network effects, information markets, and platforms), an advanced view on actors’ opportunities and strategies across core digital technologies.

 The management of technological innovation is inherently interdisciplinary and multi-functional, so we will provide an integrative approach to the management of innovation, and how this influences and is influenced by business models and value propositions.

 The assessment, taken as a whole, requires students to conduct an in-depth investigation into a topic within the broad scope of Emerging and Future technologies.
-This will consist of a group poster/video/presentation (30% of mark) and individual report (70% of the mark).
-You will prepare and deliver a 10-minute group poster presentation to the rest of the class on this topic then, individually, submit a 3,000-word report/paper on the topic, or possibly on a particular subject/field within it.
-The emphasis throughout will be on the future development of the subject.
+You will create a 3,000-word individual report (100% of the mark) with an emphasis throughout on the future development of the subject.

 The most current, up-to-date, emerging and future research areas in digital business (possibly including aspects of wider technology) will be considered in this module.
 Naturally, these fields will change rapidly and have to be reviewed on a regular basis.
 However, at the time of submission, examples areas could include:

 - smart environments